adampassey/Bitsy/README.md

 Although not a traditional Parallax, the Circular Parallax script creates a "night star" effect, where the image rotates around the camera, at a given offset.
 This script uses a Sprite Renderer to act as the background.

-*Usage:* Create an empty game object and attach a `Sprite Renderer` component.
-This object will act as the rotating background.
+*Usage:* Create a game object that will act as the background.
+This object can use any type of renderer: `SpriteRenderer`, `MeshRenderer`, etc. This object will act as the rotating background.
 Create a new empty game object and attach the `Circular Parallax` script to it.
-Drag the previously created game object with a `Sprite Renderer` component into the `Sprite Renderer Object` field.
+Drag the previously created game object with a `Renderer` component into the `Material Object` field.

 Adjust the rotation speed as well as the offset (to the main camera) on the `Circular Parallax` component as needed.